Last Updated on 04.10.2018 by Iliyan

 Ceremony during the change of the guard

-How to reach Gyeongbokgung Palace
+How to go to Gyeongbokgung Palace

 • Gyeongbokgung Station, Subway Line № 3, Exit #5